 A Date With Thyme

 Visiting Stonehenge, you can really work up a sweat.
-A Date with Thyme provides weary travelers with the relaxed atmosphere that is just perfect after a long day of walking.
-The abundance of natural light and wooden décor give this lovely nook an airy atmosphere.
+A Date with Thyme provides weary travelers with a relaxed atmosphere that’s just perfect after a long day of walking.
+The abundance of natural light and wooden decor give this lovely nook an airy atmosphere.

 If you want to get a sense of everything they have on offer here, the £25 sharing boxes are your best bet.
-Included inside are freshly baked quiches and breads, meats, cheeses, chutneys, brownies and salad.
+Included inside are freshly baked quiches and bread, meats, cheeses, chutneys, brownies, and salad.
 It’s great to share with friends, especially if you’re looking for something light in the middle of the day.

 It’s all in the name.
 This Salisbury spot takes its comfortable café atmosphere up to 11, making it one of the warmest, comfiest restaurants near Stonehenge.
-It has a playfully decorated interior featuring mounted elk, carefully painted cabinetry, couches and padded stools.
-It attracts diners young and old looking for a cozy spot for an afternoon tea.
+It has a playfully decorated interior featuring mounted elk and carefully painted cabinetry, couches, and padded stools.
+It attracts diners young and old looking for a cozy spot for afternoon tea.